nealchawn/simple_message_queue/README.md

 TestQueue.send('my_string')
 ```

-You can send anything you would like to the queue, but it must be a string.
+You can send anything you would like to the queue, but it must be a string and less than 256 KB (AWS SQS restriction).
 You can send a simple message, or you can send the json representation of an object.
 What you send is completely up to you.

 #### Receiving Messages